max-kammerer/orion-viewer/README.md

     (for details see 'djvuModule/build.gradle' and 'mupdfModule/build.gradle').
     Native libs are checked out into 'nativeLibs/djvu' and 'nativeLibs/mupdf' folders.

- * specify path to android-sdk, android-ndk in 'local.properties' (use 'local.properties.sample' as example).
+ * specify path to android-sdk in 'local.properties' (use 'local.properties.sample' as example).

  * By default sources for native libs are included to build.
   If you have any freezes with IDE you can exclude them via 'orion.excludeNativeLibsSources'